wataylor/dimpoc/README.md

 # Show how annotations can be used to validate POJO fields

 These are NOT ideal examples of annotations; they are intended to show how simple it can be to validate all fields in a POJO by annotating them to tell the validator what data are expected in each field as in @USSSN for an American social security number or @CANZIP for a Canadian zip code.
+This effectively creates user-defined data types.

 Batch jobs need to validate input and web apps SHOULD validate data read from disk or uploaded CSV or Excel objects.
 All the word's a POJO, so validation should focus on POJOs without requiring anything else.